gsfalcon/gsFALCON/README.md

 ### About me

-I run **[gsFALCON](https://gsfalcon.blogspot.com)** - a PlayStation blog (written in Brazilian Portuguese) covering platinum trophy guides and PlayStation news - and I write about tech, self-hosting and automation on my **[personal blog](https://gsfalcon.github.io)** (Hugo + PaperMod, hosted on GitHub Pages).

-Off the blog, I build small tools for my own media pipeline - video conversion, renaming, and Plex library management - usually as single-file Python CLIs.
+I write about tech, self-hosting and automation on my **[personal blog](https://gsfalcon.github.io)**. and build small tools for my own media pipeline - video conversion, renaming, and Plex library management - usually as single-file Python CLIs.

-- Platinum hunter - trophy guides and PlayStation coverage in PT-BR
-- Building personal automation tools for media (Plex, local video libraries)
-- Daily driver: Windows + PowerShell, with Zorin OS (Linux) in the mix
-- Two blogs, one brand: gsFALCON

 ---